-Unexpected issues involving wildland fire vehicles which do not fall under other types of wildland fire reviews and investigations and/or other applicable federal, state or specific agency requirements must be reported via an electronic form located in the PDS fleet tab.
-If an unexpected vehicle issue warrants a EB or EA it is issued by the National Fire Equipment Program Manager through the Operations Advisory Team and the Capital Equipment Committee.
+- Onexpected issues involving wildland fire vehicles which do not fall under other types of wildland fire reviews and investigations and/or other applicable federal, - 9 state or specific agency requirements must be reported.
+If an unexpected vehicle - issue warrants an EB or EA it is issued by the National Fire Equipment Program - Manager through the Operations Advisory Team and the Capital Equipment - Committee Mambage of these aroung must ensure the information mechan - 12 Committee.
 Members of these groups must ensure the information reaches all levels of the organization.